-I immeditaetely knew I wanted to help make a difference.
+I immediately knew I wanted to help make a difference.

 As I became more involved I found myself connecting with more advocates that shared the same passion as I did, which connected me to shelters and rescues all over the United States.

-Many of us advocates, that have been doing this for a very long time, do this by reposting images of the the dogs we are saving, emailing rescue centres, looking for foster homes and raising pledges for a registered reputable rescue to adopt the dog into their care.
+Many of us advocates that have been doing this for a very long time do this by reposting images of the dogs we are saving, emailing rescue centres, looking for foster homes and raising pledges for a registered reputable rescue to adopt the dog into their care.

-I have a strong passion for senior dogs as I cared for three, but sadly I lost two this year in January.
+I have a strong passion for senior dogs as I have cared for three, but sadly lost two this January.

-But I continue to try and highlight the benefits of adopting a senior pet, such as, they are house trained, tolerant, gentle and a grateful companion.
+But I continue to try to highlight the benefits of adopting a senior pet to people I meet and to my followers because they are house trained, tolerant, gentle and a grateful companion.

-It’s exciting to get out into the community and share my passion with others that share the same beliefs, and discuss volunteer opportunities with them.
+It’s exciting to get out into the community and share my passion with others that share the same beliefs as I do, and discuss volunteer opportunities with them.

-As we move into the new year, I have loved see many of us continue our networking efforts and bringing awareness to the many healthy, beautiful and adoptable dogs that are just waiting to be loved.
+As we move into the new year, I have loved seeing many rescuers continue their networking efforts by bringing awareness to the many healthy, beautiful and adoptable dogs that are just waiting to be loved.

 I would also like to see food shelves for pets established, so low-income families are not forced to get rid of their pets.